huy/lucene-notes/wildcard-query.md

 A complex query is rewrite i.e. decomposed into a tree of sub queries, each is evaluated lazily bottom up, their future results are combined in form of document iterator satisfied the given query.

-Query execution is implemented in these tightly coupled classes `Query`, `Filter`, `Weight`, `Scorer`, so we may see excution logic juggling between them. `Filter` encapsulates `Query`, which creates `Weight`, which in turn create `Scorer`. `Scorer` is an iterator over documents satisfied a given query.

-Elementary query at leafs of a query tree use inverted index which basically maps a term to a set of documents containing specified term.
+Elementary query at leaf of a query tree use inverted index which basically maps a term to a set of documents containing specified term.
 This literally means for an elemetary query to work a term is needed.

+In a traditional query, a complete terms are presented itself in the query expression.
+In other type of query like wild card, fuzzy, regex, Lucene has to figure out set of terms from the query expression.
+It does by iterating over a dictionary of all terms and fiter out un matched terms.

 **Wild card query execution and performance impact**